ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

 ### 2 - Create VM
-Clicking on the blue **Create VM** button opens a window in which the following settings must be made.
+Clicking on the blue button **Create VM** opens a window in which the following settings must be made.

 - General: assignment of the hostname and password, ID is given (starts with 100), can be changed, but not later.
 - OS: Storage selection(local) and ISO image(debian-11-netinst.iso)
 - System: everything stays in the default setting, **check Qemu Agent**
-- Disks: Storage local-lvm, disk size 10GB (10-20GB should be sufficient, changing later is possible, but is not described further here).
+- Disks: Storage local-lvm, disk size 10GB (10-20GB should be sufficient, changing it later is possible, but is not described further here).
 - CPU: Depends on how powerful the computer is (can also be adjusted at any time, VM must be restarted for this)
 - Memory: RAM size in MiB (can also be adjusted at any time, VM must be restarted for this)
 - Network: vmbr0, everything else stays as default